kworam/ProcScript/README.md

 The Proc call stack is listed under the heading `ProcScript Call Stack:`.
 This call stack contains the chain of Proc Instances that called each other leading up to the exception.
+Each entry in the Proc call stack is of the form `Proc Name`.`Block Function Name`.
+In the example above, block function `isDbPopulated` in Proc `App.corsTestProc` called Proc `App.initDbProc`.
+The unhandled exception occured in the `createTablesIfNecessary` block function of `App.initDbProc`.

 The combination of JavaScript and ProcScript call stacks is very helpful in debugging web applications.